krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_problem_features.md

     Given a staircase with $n$ steps, you can go up 1 or 2 steps each time, **but you cannot jump 1 step twice in a row**.
 How many ways are there to climb to the top?

-As shown in the Figure 14-8 , there are only 2 feasible options for climbing to the 3rd step, among which the option of jumping 1 step three times in a row does not meet the constraint condition and is therefore discarded.
+As shown in Figure 14-8, there are only 2 feasible options for climbing to the 3rd step, among which the option of jumping 1 step three times in a row does not meet the constraint condition and is therefore discarded.

 ![Number of feasible options for climbing to the 3rd step with constraints](dp_problem_features.assets/climbing_stairs_constraint_example.png){ class="animation-figure" }